 Hey there!
 Life has been absolutely insane lately.
 If you’ve been following on IG or facebook You’ve seen the chicken coop build progress and all the work I have going on… a few months ago I was able to do this gym build out and am finally making the time to share it with you- My humble apologies.

 I love design.
 It’s such a fun escape for me.
 I don’t get to do it often, but when I do, I go all in, even if it’s just moving the furniture around in my house or just moving in a new mattress from somewhere like Leesa, I just love design!
+I had a friend who also loved to design but she did hers on a much larger scale than I did.
+She redid her kitchen and it cost her so much, I felt like she had to compare mortgages to get what she needed.
+I do love designing and maybe one day I’ll think about redesigning the rest of the house but for now, I think I’ll enjoy the time I spent doing the little things.
 This is one of those times and I am so grateful for the opportunity to get to do this, and then share it with all of you too.

 When my husband and I posted a picture of a simple heat shield we made from corrugated metal, I had someone ask me to do it for her in her husband’s home gym.
 Frankly, I blew her off at first… I mean I get those comments all the time.
 I was certain she wasn’t serious.
 The third time she contacted me about it, I figure she might mean it.
 So I went over and had a look.